open-pay/openpay-ios/README.md

 - [Download the pre-built library](https://github.com/open-pay/openpay-ios/releases).
 - Add openpay.a to your project and to Build Phases -> Link Binary With Libraries.
 - Add CoreLocation.framework to Build Phases -> Link Binary With Libraries.
+-

+### Modify the Info.plist
+Include the NSLocationWhenInUseUsageDescription key.
+This string value for this key can currently be empty, but Apple may require a description of why the location is needed in the future.

 #### Headers